dark-N00B/MagicAyena/README.md

 **MagicAyena** is an open source modular smart mirror platform forked from MagicMirror².
-With a growing list of installable modules, the **MagicMirror²** allows you to convert your hallway or bathroom mirror into your personal assistant. **MagicAyena** is built  with the incredible help of a [growing community of contributors](https://github.com/MichMich/MagicMirror/graphs/contributors).
+With a growing list of installable modules, the **MagicAyena** allows you to convert your hallway or bathroom mirror into your personal assistant. **MagicAyena** is built  with the incredible help of a [growing community of contributors](https://github.com/MichMich/MagicMirror/graphs/contributors).

 MagicAyena focuses on a modular plugin system and uses [Electron](http://electron.atom.io/) as an application wrapper.
 So no more web server or browser installs necessary!